molinadavid/teslabox/README.md

 ### Initial setup
 1. Connect TeslaBox to your computer via USB cable and wait for it to appear as drive
 2. Create an empty ```TeslaCam``` under the root folder of the drive
-3. Make sure TeslaBox to your home network via ethernet cable or home WiFi
+3. Make sure TeslaBox is connected to your home network via ethernet cable or home WiFi
 4. Browse your device IP address and edit these settings:

 - Car name (appears next to each notification)